x123/kdy-iss/docs/sail-handling.md

 *Below: A diagram illustrating Reefing Pennant Variation 2*
 ![Reefing Pennant Variation 2 diagram](img/reefing_pennant_diagram.png)

+!!!
+Tip
+    The wrong way in the image above is wrong because during tightening the running bowline will apply a lateral load to the line and twist the foot of the sail by pulling it sideways.
+The correct version will apply the load vertically, pulling the foot of the sail down and aft.

 ## Shaking out a reef

 1. Remove any sail ties or elastic ties used to tidy the foot of the mainsail